-There will be more workshops, events and exhibitions throughout 2019, culminating in a public forum at The Living Classroom in Bingara on 7 - 8 September, called Groundswell - click here for info.
-There will also be an exhibition that will be an integral part of the Cementa 19 festival in Kandos in November.
+The AFS project will culminate in a public forum at The Living Classroom in Bingara on 7 - 8 September, called Groundswell - click here for info.
+There will also be an exhibition that will be an integral part of the Cementa festival in Kandos, November 21 - 24, 2019.
 Then we’ll roll all our discoveries into a newspaper publication (a bit like this one) to keep these important conversations going.

 An artist, a farmer & a scientist walk into a bar… is an initiative of the art collective KSCA (Kandos School of Cultural Adaptation), and builds upon KSCA’s successful 2016 event Futurelands2.
 It is being staged in partnership with Cementa Inc., The Living Classroom, Starfish Initiatives and Arts North West, and has been generously funded by a Regional Partnerships Grant from Create NSW.